rsimmonsjr/axiom/README.md

    core is fundamental to solid architecture.
 2. **An actor can supervise other actors.** In the Erlang model there is a strong separation between the actor, known as a _process_, and a supervisor which manages other Erlang processes.
    This separation makes implementing certain kinds of applications cumbersome.
-This library, by contrast, borrows from the Akka approach allowing any actor to supervise other actors and act as routers to those child actors.
+Axiom, by contrast, borrows from the Akka approach allowing any actor to supervise other actors and act as routers to those child actors.
 3. **Actors can be a Finite State Machine (FSM).** Actors receive and process messages nominally